 Finally, probably one of the most important steps of a skin care routine, which most people neglect to do, is apply your SPF.
 I am currently using two from Purles that was gifted to me.
 One is a cream that is skin colour and can be applied as a base for make up, the other is a mist which can even be applied over make up to keep the protection topped up.
 I am hoping to try The Ordinary’s UV Filters, Purito’s Centella Unscented SPF 50+ or Versed’s Guard’s Up Daily Mineral Sunscreen Broad Spectrum SPF 30 (however I don’t think it is available in the UK yet).
 My friend, Katie, is a Tropics ambassador and their sunscreens are reef friendly as well as cruelty free, two things I am trying to look for.
 I was going to get La Roche-Posay’s SPF, however they aren’t cruelty-free so any suggestions would be great.
 SPF only lasts a maximum of 2 hours so it is important to get one than you can apply throughout the day.

 So my first step in the evening is using Simple’s face wash which is perfect for sensitive skin and gently removes excess dirt and make-up.
 I use this when I’m in the shower as it lathers and then is easy to wash away but you can also easily do this over a sink.
-Other options for this step are Versed’s Baby Cheeks All In One Hydrating Milk, The Bodyshop’s Aloe Vera Face Wash or their Camomile Cleansing Butter (or any of their camomile make up removers).
+Other options for this step are Burt’s Bees Soap and Bark Deep Cleansing Cream, The Bodyshop’s Aloe Vera Face Wash or their Camomile Cleansing Butter (or any of their camomile make up removers).
 I don’t do this step every day but try and make sure I do on days where I have worn a full face of make-up.

-As I have dry skin I use either the Bodyshop’s Vitamin E Cream Cleanser For Dry Skin.
-However, I am also desperate to try The Ordinary’s Squalane Cleanser and Fenty Skin’s Total Cleans’r Remove-It-All Cleanser.
+As I have dry skin I use the Bodyshop’s Vitamin E Cream Cleanser For Dry Skin.
+However, I would also like to try The Inkey List’s Oat Cleansing Balm and Fenty Skin’s Total Cleans’r Remove-It-All Cleanser.

 I like my cleanser and toner to match so I use the Bodyshop’s Vitamin E Hydrating Toner For Dry Skin.
-I would like to try out the Pixi Glow Tonic (although I am skeptical after hearing it doesn’t do much and is heavily scented which I try to avoid) and Fenty Skin’s Fat Water Pore Refining Serum.
+I would like to try out the Pixi Glow Tonic (although I am skeptical after hearing it doesn’t do much and is heavily scented which I try to avoid) and Fenty Skin’s Fat Water Pore Refining Serum (although this is also scented).
 Another good option is The Ordinary’s Glycolic Acid 7% Toning Solution, however, make sure that your skin isn’t too sensitive for this.

 Serum.
-Another of my personal faves.
-So after my skin dirt, make-up and dead skin has been defeated I apply a serum.
+Another of my personal faves and everyday steps.
+So after the dirt, make-up and dead skin has been defeated I apply a serum.
 I use the Bodyshop’s Drops of Youth Concentrate which is like a gel and is very cool and refreshing to put on as it isn’t thick or sticky.
 This product (in fact the whole of the Drops of Youth range) was recommended to me by the people at the Bodyshop and it is definitely one of my favourites.
 This is enriched from three different plant stems and so is natural and gentle for skin.
 It targets the sign of ageing and I know I’m only 21 but you should start using anti-aging products from the age of about 20 or 21.

 Another serum I have been using is No.7’s Hydra Luminous Water Concentrate.
 It contains Hyaluronic Acid and Pollution Shield Technology, promising fresh and glowing skin.
 It is very refreshing and light which I like about it.
 Other serums on my wishlist include Versed’s On The Rise Firming Serum or Aurelia’s Revitalise & Glow Serum.